vitessio/website/content/en/blog/2024-07-15-cdc-vstream.md

 [VStream](https://github.com/vitessio/vitess/blob/eb29999a3f4730b2ebe2e0abe1d1996ce2d861d9/proto/queryservice.proto#L103-L113) is a low-level component, provided via [gRPC](https://grpc.io), that is used internally by [VReplication](../../docs/reference/vreplication/vreplication/) to replicate data within Vitess for various workflow types such as [`MoveTables`](../../docs/reference/vreplication/movetables/) and [`Reshard`](../../docs/reference/vreplication/reshard/) — typically from one [VTTablet](../../docs/concepts/tablet/) to another.
 The
-[VTGate VStream API](https://github.com/vitessio/vitess/blob/eb29999a3f4730b2ebe2e0abe1d1996ce2d861d9/proto/vtgateservice.proto#L55-L56) leverages this low-level component to stream data from the [Shards](../../docs/concepts/shard/) within a Vitess [Keyspace](../../docs/concepts/keyspace/), providing a single unified change stream spanning the logical database that may consist of hundreds or even thousands of shards.
+[VTGate VStream RPC](https://github.com/vitessio/vitess/blob/eb29999a3f4730b2ebe2e0abe1d1996ce2d861d9/proto/vtgateservice.proto#L55-L56) leverages this low-level component to stream data from the [Shards](../../docs/concepts/shard/) within a Vitess [Keyspace](../../docs/concepts/keyspace/), providing a single unified change stream spanning the logical database which may consist of hundreds or even thousands of shards.
 You can see a [simple example client that uses the VStream API directly here](https://github.com/vitessio/vitess/blob/main/examples/local/vstream_client.go).

 This is what the output looks like, with commands that you can run yourself if you are interested in the lower-level aspects (not necessary if you're going to use an existing connector/driver such as the [Debezium Connector for Vitess](https://debezium.io/documentation/reference/connectors/vitess.html)):